Cookie consent by cookie-banner.ca

 Precision Laser Cutting for Consumer Electronics

-One of the most common ultrafast laser applications in electronics manufacturing is precision laser cutting.
+One of the most common applications of ultrafast lasers in electronics manufacturing is precision laser cutting.
 Modern smartphones, tablets, smartwatches, and foldable devices rely heavily on ultra-thin and brittle materials that require highly controlled processing.

 Ultrafast laser cutting is widely used for: